The #1 Rule of Business & Hiring People is Wrong

 Have you encouraged yourself to make a safe choice, rather than take a risk with enormous upside even if the result was to hire a mediocre choice?

-Have you ever made a job offer to someone who you didn’t really want to because your boss preferred them and you were afraid?
+Have you ever made a job offer to someone whom you didn’t really want to hire because your boss preferred them and you were afraid?

 How’s all this working for you and your firm?